Dark Angel (band): Second reunion (2013–2023)

 On September 4, 2013, Dark Angel's management confirmed that the band would be reuniting for "limited number of appearances in the U.S. and select festivals in Europe" in 2014, and added that the dates were "still pending" and had "not yet been booked at this time."
-Their management also confirmed that the lineup for the "rare and unique, select 2014 shows" was the Leave Scars lineup of Gene Hoglan (drums), Jim Durkin (guitar), Ron Rinehart (vocals) and Michael Gonzalez (bass).
+Their management also confirmed that the lineup for the "rare and unique, select 2014 shows" was the Leave Scars lineup of Hoglan, Meyer, Jim Durkin (guitar), Ron Rinehart (vocals) and Michael Gonzalez (bass).
 On the following day, it was announced that Dark Angel had been dropped from the Keep It True XVII festival due to multiple issues with the reunion.

 On October 13, 2013, Dark Angel confirmed that they were officially active again, and posted a 17-second rehearsal clip, titled "DFA is back!", on YouTube.

 On November 1, 2014, it was announced that Dark Angel was working on new material for their first album in more than 20 years.
 Progress on a new album had been slow for roughly more than a decade, due to Hoglan's schedules with Testament, Death to All and other projects, as well as the band members living far apart from one another and wanting to take their time with perfecting the material.

 On April 5, 2016, it was announced that Dark Angel would celebrate their 30th anniversary by playing a show on October 8 at the Vogue Theatre in Vancouver, British Columbia, Canada.
 At that show, they were going to play the Darkness Descends album in its entirety as well as songs from their 1991 album Time Does Not Heal.
 The concert was cancelled "due to circumstances beyond [the band's] control."